oracle-samples/usage-reports-to-adw/step_by_step_manual_installation.md

 ## 12. Setup Credentials

-This script will ask for Database Name, Admin Password, Application Password and Extract Start Date
+This script will ask for Database Name, Secret Id for Application Password and Extract Start Date

 ```
 /home/opc/usage_reports_to_adw/usage2adw_setup.sh -setup_credential